shauninman/MinUI-Legacy-Union/readme.md

 ### Initial planned emulator support

-(Emulators may be omitted from a platform depending on performance or display resolution.)
+Emulators may be omitted from a platform depending on performance or display resolution.
+Additional emulators may be added in the future, time permitting.

 - Game Boy/Game Boy Color
 - Pokémon mini